collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [Joe](https://stackexchange.com/users/-1/1064-joe) on 2011-03-03
 - score: 0

-<p>Given the options available I'm going with an even split between lunatic and liar.
-We have to remember the cultural context. </p>
+Given the options available I'm going with an even split between lunatic and liar.
+We have to remember the cultural context.

-<p>The madhouses of Jerusalem were at that time filled to the brim with abortive saints who had gone wandering in the wilderness seeking divine visions, and who had come back raving after having fasted and exhausted themselves into anything from terrifying hallucinations to total insanity.</p>
+The madhouses of Jerusalem were at that time filled to the brim with abortive saints who had gone wandering in the wilderness seeking divine visions, and who had come back raving after having fasted and exhausted themselves into anything from terrifying hallucinations to total insanity.

-<p>So either he was one of these charming 'visionaries' or a charlatan.
-I'll grant him the grain of salt and submit he was likely merely insane.</p>
+So either he was one of these charming 'visionaries' or a charlatan.
+I'll grant him the grain of salt and submit he was likely merely insane.

 ## Answer 2977